phu004/django_part_two/README.md

 <br/><br/>
 ## Create a new model
 - The model should be called "Transportation"
-- The model should have a many to one relation ship with ToDoList
+- The model should have a many to one relationship with "ToDoList"
 - the model should contain one string attribute called "type"

 To start with, open the file with the name "models.py".
 Have a look at the model class called "Item",  your new model should be definied in a very similar manner.